punksnotdev/INSTRUMENT/README.md

 ## Disclaimers:

 - Full Documentation + Tutorial coming soon.
-- INSTRUMENT is in alpha phase.
+- INSTRUMENT is in pre-alpha phase.
 The API is subject to change in the near future.

 # Installation: